 4) Our entire system is a hybrid of multiple AI techniques alongside more traditional statistical methods.
 We use NLP (in our Adaptive Language Processing™), several types of machine learning, image recognition, reinforcement learning, and various clustering algorithms to name but a few.

-Intelligent applications of AI
+Intelligent applications of Artificial Intelligence

 But ultimately, we feel the results speak for themselves.
 Through our intelligent use of AI, we have ended up with a system that can take a test plan written in plain English, convert it into a test, and run that test across any combination of browser or device.
 Results are analyzed visually, and any anomalies are presented to the user.
 If you update or change your UI, the tests will self-heal because the system has actually learned how the UI works.
 Where a change triggers a subtler failure, our Root Cause Analysis system comes into play.
 RCA uses its deep knowledge of your system to suggest the likely causes.
 It can even test different solutions to identify the best fix.

-AI is often an abused term, hijacked by marketing to sell products that have only the vaguest connection to artificial intelligence.
+Artificial intelligence is often an abused term, hijacked by marketing to sell products that have only the vaguest connection to artificial intelligence.
 But many products genuinely are applying AI to solve problems that couldn’t be done by a machine before.
 We believe that our intelligent test agent can fully justify the use of “intelligent”, and we will unashamedly go on calling it such!